mattalejo/sigla/README.md

 3. **Food database** - Know what you need to buy, before you even buy it.
 Our database provides you with the right choices that'll fill the stomach, but not empty the wallet.

 ## Installation

-1.Go to the `releases` tab of this repository or click this [link](https://github.com/mattalejo/sigla/releases)
+1. Go to the `releases` tab of this repository or click this [link](https://github.com/mattalejo/sigla/releases)

 2. Click on `v1.0.0`.